aleferna12/colorir/README.rst

 With colorir you can:

-- Create palettes of colors you like to use in your different projects;
+- Create palettes of your favorite colors to use in your different projects;
 - Pass color values directly as input for other graphical or web frameworks;
-- Have access to a curated selection of unique color palettes;
+- Have access to a curated selection of unique color palettes and color names;
 - Easily convert between different color systems and formats;
 - Create gradients between colors and sample from them;
 - Easily visualize swatches of colors in the terminal;